SkillsUnion/tamkeen-software/docs/1-frontend/react/events.md

 You will encounter more examples of higher-order functions when using Javascript's popular Array methods, e.g. `map`, `filter` and `reduce`.

-## Part 3: Passing Event Handlers as Props
+## Passing Event Handlers as Props

 Let's refactor the `<button>` element and wrap its functionality and styling into its own component, called `<Button>` (with a capital 'B').
 This new component will take some props from its parent, the first one being a *label* to identify the button on the page.
 Also, `Button` will come with its own customised CSS styling, courtesy of its corresponding `.module.css`